castep-docs/workshop/docs/workshop/01_bonding.md

 	$ nano Si2.param
 	```

 4. It is useful to view the structure before submitting your calculation using CASTEP.
-Copy the `Si2.cell` to your local machine using the sftp window (left) in mobaXterm.
+You Jmol and Vesta are installed on the VM and can both be used to visualise the `Si2.cell` file.

 5. Cell Structure Visualisation
 	* ### Jmol